tahiri-lab/aPhyloGeo/README.md

 # 🚀 Settings
 The `aPhyloGeo` software can be encapsulated in other applications and applied to other data by providing a YAML file.
 This file will include a set of parameters for easy handling (see [Wiki documentation](https://github.com/tahiri-lab/aPhyloGeo/wiki)).

+# 📚 Tutorials

+We provide several tutorials to help you get started with the package.

+# 📖 Documentation

+You can also refer to the [documentation](https://github.com/tahiri-lab/aPhyloGeo/wiki) for more details.

 # ✔️ References